-- Can the amount of excess paper trimmed off be reduced? - Is the amount of ink coverage appropriate? - Would less dense inks be suitable, saving more energy during printing? - Can blue colours be substituted for other colours which use less heat and require less time to dry? - Is the overall weight and size as economical as it can be without reducing the impact of your campaign?
+- Can the amount of excess paper trimmed off be reduced? - Is the amount of ink coverage appropriate? - Would less dense inks be suitable, saving more energy during printing? - Is the overall weight and size as economical as it can be without reducing the impact of your campaign?
 All of these elements, together with the method of delivery, consume energy and impact the sustainability of your mail campaign.

 Paper is sustainable It's common knowledge that paper can be selected from sustainably-managed sources and then recycled.
-As Marketreach found in 2021, 77% of people now consider paper to be one of the most recycled products, while 65% consider paper to be a renewable and sustainable material.1 And yet only 16% of Europeans believe that at least 60% of paper is recycled.
-The true amount is 74%.2 Ultimately, paper can only be recycled six or seven times before the fibre in the paper breaks down.
-It's generally recycled into a lesser grade stock a couple of times before being turned into newsprint, then cardboard and toilet paper.
+As Marketreach found in 2021, 77% of people now consider paper to be one of the most recycled products, while 65% consider paper to be a renewable and sustainable material.
+And yet only 16% of Europeans believe that at least 60% of paper is recycled.
+The true amount is 74%.
+Ultimately, paper can only be recycled six or seven times before the fibre in the paper breaks down.
+It's generally recycled into lesser grade materials including newsprint and cardboard.
 Some virgin fibre will always need to be fed into its production, so it's essential to have sustainable sources of raw materials, something the paper industry continues to develop.
 Produced from well-managed forests, the paper industry's sustainability record extends beyond their renewable production process.
 The industry supports local economies and bio-diversity.
-As an example, European forests provide 90% of the wood fibre for the region's paper mills - and are growing in size by 1,500 football pitches every day.3
+As an example, European forests provide 90% of the wood fibre for the region's paper mills - and are growing in size by 1,500 football pitches every day.